freeradical13/freeradical13.github.io/index.md

 [Alcoholic fermentation][] also reduces Pyruvate and produces two Ethanol and two CO<sub>2</sub> molecules as waste products.
 First, two Pyruvate molecules are converted into two molecules of Acetylaldehyde (catalyzed by Pyruvate Decarboxylase) and CO<sub>2</sub>.
 Then the two Acetylaldehydes are converted into two Ethanol (catalyzed by Alcoholic Dehydrogenase).

+#### Photosynthesis

+[Photosynthesis][] uses light energy, water, and CO<sub>2</sub> to synthesize organic compounds such as sugars.
+The reaction is endergonic and light provides the needed energy.

+The basic formula for photosynthesis is: <code>6CO<sub>2</sub> + 12H<sub>2</sub>O + Light energy → C<sub>6</sub>H<sub>12</sub>O<sub>6</sub> + 6O<sub>2</sub> + 6H<sub>2</sub>O</code>

+Steps of photosynthesis:

+1. Light reactions:
+    1. In the membrane of the [thylakoids][], substances that absorb certain wavelengths of light (photons) are called pigments, and unabsorbed wavelengths are reflected giving the mesophyll a color to observers (a black pigment means all wavelengths were absorbed; a white pigment means none were absorbed).
+Most chlorophyll pigments absorb everything except for green, giving photosynthetic organisms their green color to observers.
+The main pigments in chlrophyll are chlorophyll a (blue green pigment), chlorophyll b (olive green pigment), and carotenoids (yellow or orange pigment), which absorb different wavelengths.
+    1. Chlorophyll and proteins combine in the thylakoid membrane into [photosystems][].
+A photon strikes a chlorophyll molecule and this energy is passed through multiple chlorophyll molecules in the light-harvesting complex until reaching a pair of chlorophyll molecules in the [reaction-center complex][] where the electron is delivered to an electron acceptor in a redox reaction.
+The two different kinds of photosystems are [Photosystem II][] (or P680 for the 680nm red pigment at which absorption is best) and Photosystem I (or P700), named in order of discovery, although Photosystem II functions first in light reactions.
+        1. As the electron acceptor is reduced, an enzyme catalyzes the splitting of H<sub>2</sub>O inside the thylakoid matrix, recharging the electrons in the pair of chlorophyll molecules that gave their electrons to the electron acceptor, H<sup>+</sup> protons accumulate in the thylakoid matrix, and O bonds with another O and releases as O<sub>2</sub>.
+    1. The electron acceptor passes its electron through an electron transport chain to Photosystem I using Plastoquinone ([Pq][]), a cytochrome complex, and the protein Plastgocyanin (Pc).
+This energy is used to pump H<sup>+</sup> into the stroma, creating a proton gradient which is used to make ATP in the stroma through chemiosmosis ([photophosphorylation][]).
+    1. The electrons continue to [Photosystem I][] and excite its reaction-center complex chlorophyll pair to reduce its electron acceptor.
+Photosystem I also absorbs light to energize its chlorophyll electrons.
+    1. The electron acceptor passes its electron through an electron transport chain into the protein Ferredoxin ([Fd][]).
+    1. The enzyme [NADP<sup>+</sup> reductase][nadp reductase] catalyzes the transfer of electrons from Fd to NADP<sup>+</sup>, along with an H<sup>+</sup> from the stroma to create NADPH.
+1. The [Calvin Cycle][] (or dark reactions or light-independent reactions, although the cycle needs the products of light reactions, so it occurs during the day) is an anabolic process using energy that builds carbohydrates from smaller molecules.
+    1. The [carbon fixation][] step is when three molecules of CO<sub>2</sub> are brought into the stroma and attached to 5-Carbon sugars called Ribulose Biphosphate ([RuBP][]).
+The enzyme catalyzing these reactions is RuBP Carboxylase-Oxygenase ([RuBisCO][]).
+These reactions create 6-Carbon molecules which quickly break up into two molecules of 3-Phosphogylcerate for each CO<sub>2</sub>.
+This process is called [C<sub>3</sub> Carbon fixation][c3 carbon fixation] because of these initial, 3-Carbon products.
+    1. The [3-Phosphogylcerate][] molecules are phosphorylated by ATP, becoming 1,3-Biphosphoglycerate.
+    1. NADPH reduces and dephosphorylates 1,3-Biphosphogylcerate to become Glyceraldehyde 3-Phosphate ([G3P][]) which is a 3-Carbon sugar.
+    1. ATP is used to convert five molecules of G3P into three molecules of RuBP, and one molecule of G3P leaves the cycle.
+Two molecules of G3P combine to form Glucose.

+An alternative method of Carbon fixation is [C<sub>4</sub> Carbon fixation][c4 carbon fixation] which creates 4-Carbon products (instead of 3-Carbon products) in the Calvin Cycle using [PEP Carboxylase][].

 #### Gluconeogenesis

 [Gluconeogenesis][] is the process of anabolizing Glucose from non-Carbohydrate substances such as Pyruvate, Glycerol, Lactate, and some Amino Acids.
 It is effectively the opposite of Glycolysis.
 The whole process uses 2 ATP, 2 GTP, and 1 NADH.
 Glucose may also be formed by catabolizing polysaccharides such as Starch and Glycogen.